eyoelmeles/eyoelmeles.github.io/content/posts/typescript.md

 ## What is CoffeeScript?

 *Coffeescript* a program that takes a .coffee files and returns the JavaScript equivalent.
-It takes inspirations from `python` `haskal` but mostly `ruby` to make the developement expreriance familiar for people comming from these programming langugages, And also to make the code *readable* by *reducing code* and sharing *easy syntaxes* from these languages.
+It takes inspirations from `python`, `haskal` but mostly `ruby` to make the developement expreriance familiar for people comming from these programming langugages, And also to make the code *readable* by *reducing code* and sharing *easy syntaxes* from these languages.

 there is *no interpretation* at runtime, everything get turned into a one-to-one equivalent of its JavaScript.

-`if` `switch` `for` all have to *return a value*
+`if`,  `switch`, and  `for` all have to *return a value*

 functions are created with the skinny arrow sytax and we use haskal/yaml like indentations to create blocks of code